jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 Both the `medications` and `guidelines` modules expose PATCH endpoints to annotate additional data provided by the \glsa{pgx} experts working with us.
-These annotations are made to be easily comprehensible for patients, i.e. people without professional medical education, and consist of
+These \glspl{annotation} are made to be easily comprehensible for patients, i.e. people without professional medical education, and consist of

 - a drug class and an \gls{indication} for drugs and
-- an \gls{implication}, explaining the effect a phenotype has on an individual's response to a drug, as well as a \gls{recommendation}, giving a suggestion based on the \gls{implication}'s consequences for \glspl{guideline}.
+- an \gls{implication}, explaining the effect a phenotype has on an individual's response to a drug, a \gls{recommendation}, giving a suggestion based on the
+  \gls{implication}'s consequences, and a \gls{warnl}, expressing the severity of the \gls{recommendation}, for \glspl{guideline}.

 \noindent With how the Annotation Server has been set up by us within the context of our team-based project, the \glsa{pgx} experts provide this data